minhe86/JavaScriptPlaywrightCucumberAllure2025/README.md

 <h1> Playwright Automation Framework with CucumberJS & Allure Reporting</h1>
 <p>This repository contains an automation framework built using <strong>Playwright</strong>, <strong>JavaScript (ESM)</strong>, <strong>CucumberJS</strong>, and <strong>Allure reporting</strong> for <strong>E2E</strong> testing web applications.</p>

 <p>This is still an ongoing project, current purpose is for skills pickup and demonstration.
-Play Playwright with Cucumber(BDD) using this project which is using cucumber runner now, try to cover passing test data via different ways: cucumber step argument, data table, csv file; support dynamic page creation, dynamic getLocators ...... will add more features soon, like api testing, accessibility testing... will also try to use playright runner using playwright.config.js to compare later....</p>
+Play Playwright with Cucumber(BDD) using this project which is using cucumber runner now, try to cover passing test data via different ways: cucumber step argument, data table, csv file; support dynamic page creation, dynamic getLocators ...... will add more features soon, like accessibility testing... will also try to use playright runner using playwright.config.js to compare later....</p>

+<h2> Special notes for assignment </h2>
+<h3> 1.
+Browser (UI) Tests </h3>
+Scenario1 - Login Test: Validate that a user can log in successfully with valid credentials and that an error message is displayed for invalid credentials.

+Scenario2 - Product Purchase Test: Validate the end-to-end purchase process:
+▪ Log in.
+▪ Add a product to the cart.
+▪ Proceed to checkout and complete the purchase.
+▪ Log out.

+<h3> 2.
+API Tests </h3>
+Scenario1 - Get token and verify users and register resource and status code.
+▪ Obtain an authorization token.
+▪ Use API do a POST request to create a record.
+▪ Use API GET request to retrieve the record you added.

+Scenario2 - Attempt to create a register resource with invalid data.
+▪ Use API attempt to do a POST request.
+▪ Verify that the response contains an error message.

 <h2> Prerequisites </h2>